DerekKaknes/NSLDS/README.md

 loan_data = borrower.get_loan_data()
 ```

-This will store the contents of the downloadable textfile in loan_data, which
+This will store the contents of the downloadable textfile in `loan_data`, which
 can then be parsed and processed further.